Cemetery: Contemporary management

-Traditionally cemetery management only involves the allocation of land for burial, the digging and filling of graves, and the maintenance of the grounds and landscaping.
+Traditionally, cemetery management only involves the allocation of land for burial, the digging and filling of graves, and the maintenance of the grounds and landscaping.
 The construction and maintenance of headstones and other grave monuments are usually the responsibilities of surviving families and friends.
 However, increasingly, many people regard the resultant collection of individual headstones, concrete slabs and fences (some of which may be decayed or damaged) to be aesthetically unappealing, leading to new cemetery developments either standardising the shape or design of headstones or plaques, sometimes by providing a standard shaped marker as part of the service provided by the cemetery.

 Grave digging

 Cemetery authorities normally employ a full-time staff of caretakers to dig graves.
-The term "gravedigger" is still used in casual speech, though many cemeteries have adopted the term "caretaker", since their duties often involve maintenance of the cemetery grounds and facilities.
+The term gravedigger is still used in casual speech, though many cemeteries have adopted the term caretaker, since their duties often involve maintenance of the cemetery grounds and facilities.
 The employment of skilled personnel for the preparation of graves is done not only to ensure the grave is dug in the correct location and at the correct depth, but also to relieve families from having to dig the grave for a recently dead relative, and as a matter of public safety, in order to prevent inexperienced visitors from injuring themselves, to ensure unused graves are properly covered, and to avoid legal liability that would result from an injury related to an improperly dug or uncovered grave.

-Preparation of the grave is usually done before the mourners arrive for the burial.
+Preparation of the grave usually begins before mourners arrive for the burial.
 The cemetery caretakers fill the grave after the burial, generally after the mourners have departed.
 Mechanical equipment, such as backhoes, are used to reduce labour cost of digging and filling, but some hand shovelling may still be required.

 In the United Kingdom the minimum depth from the surface to the highest lid is 36 in.
 There must be 6 in between each coffin, which on average is 15 in high.
 If the soil is free-draining and porous, only 24 in of soil on top is required.
 Coffins may be interred at lesser depths or even above ground as long as they are encased in a concrete chamber.
 Before 1977, double graves were dug to 8 ft and singles to 6 ft.
 As a single grave is now dug to 54 in, old cemeteries contain many areas where new single graves can be dug on "old ground".
 This is considered a valid method of resource management and provides income to keep older cemeteries viable, thus forestalling the need for permanent closure, which would result in a reduction of their work force.